About the Seminar

 that we sequentially and deliberatively build ethical understanding in students

-the equation.
-Students learn to develop an understanding of ethics as they explore
+throughout their schooling.
+Students learn to develop an understanding of ethics as

-issues and interactions with others, discuss ideas and learn to be accountable as
+they explore issues and interactions with others, discuss ideas and learn to be

-members of a democratic community.
-Inquiring into ethical issues includes giving
+accountable as members of a democratic community.
+Inquiring into ethical issues

-reasons, being consistent, finding meanings and causes, and providing proof and
+includes giving reasons, being consistent, finding meanings and causes, and

-evidence.
-At this day-long seminar and workshop we will explore ethical theories and
+At this day-long seminar and workshop we will explore ethical theories and see how

-creative thinking, and co-operative teamwork will be explored.
+ways to foster critical, creative thinking, and co-operative teamwork will also be

-• What are the main normative ethical theories? i.e Natural Law, Virtue
+• How can we teach normative ethical theories i.e Natural Law, Virtue

 environmental issues and issues around global justice?